Zodiac Signs and the Chinese Horoscope – Index

-Find your “true animal”
+Find out your “true animal”

 Calculating your true animal – which offers information about your adult life – is extremely complicated.
 You can do so by clicking here and inserting your date of birth.

-Find your “secret animal”
+Find out your “secret animal”

 Your secret animal will reveal your true character and to calculate it all you need to do is know the hour of your birth: